-Michael Lee has a wide-ranging practice as an international arbitrator having served as a member of the tribunal in over 130 international arbitrations administered under the rules of various international arbitration institutions, including the Singapore International Arbitration Centre (SIAC), the Hong Kong International Arbitration Centre (HKIAC), the International Chamber of Commerce (ICC), the London Court of International Arbitration (LCIA), the International Centre for the Settlement of Investment Disputes (ICSID) and the American Arbitration Association (AAA), as well as ad hoc arbitrations and those under UNCITRAL Rules.
-Arbitrations in which he has been appointed have included disputes in the fields of energy supply, oil and gas, agency, joint ventures, expropriation, construction and engineering, as well as finance and banking, involving a variety of national laws and jurisdictions.
+Michael Lee has a wide-ranging practice as an international arbitrator having served as a member of the tribunal in over 150 international arbitrations administered under the rules of various international arbitration institutions, including the Singapore International Arbitration Centre (SIAC), the Hong Kong International Arbitration Centre (HKIAC), the International Chamber of Commerce (ICC), the London Court of International Arbitration (LCIA), the International Centre for the Settlement of Investment Disputes (ICSID) and the American Arbitration Association (AAA), as well as ad hoc arbitrations and those under UNCITRAL Rules.
+Arbitrations in which he has been appointed have included disputes in the fields of energy supply, oil and gas, agency, joint ventures, shareholder and merger and acquisition disputes, expropriation, construction and engineering, as well as finance and banking, involving a variety of national laws and jurisdictions.
 He is on the panel of international arbitrators of the American Arbitration Association (ICDR), SIAC, HKIAC, the Beijing Arbitration Commission, the Kuala Lumpur Regional Centre for Arbitration (KLRCA) and the Indian Council of Arbitration.

-He was formerly the UK member on the ICC Court of International Arbitration, and is a member of the ICC Commission on International Arbitration.
+He was formerly the UK member on the ICC Court of International Arbitration, and is a member of the ICC commission on international arbitration.

 Michael has written and edited various publications on international arbitration matters and has also spoken on arbitration and other forms of dispute resolution at various conferences and workshops.